billgib/cdm-ephemera/Docs/CDM Modeling Primer.md

 The Common Data Model (CDM) language provides a way to model data, both the shape or structure of data (schema) and its meaning or purpose (semantics).
 CDM can define logical models, which express abstract data shapes and semantics, and physical models, which describe how data is structured, formatted, and organized in storage or in some view of the data.

 For the official Microsoft CDM docs, see https://docs.microsoft.com/en-us/common-data-model/.
 For an unofficial fire-hose look at CDM, read on.
+Caveat Emptor.

 In CDM, logical and physical data is described in terms of entities and their attributes and relationships to other entities.
 A logical entity definition, in addition to defining a purely logical perspective of an entity, can also describe how it should be mapped or resolved to a physical entity.
 The mapping, referred to as resolution guidance, can apply a relational implementation style with foreign key-based relationships between entities, a denormalized flattened implementation, with related entities embedded in line, or a structured implementation, with related data contained in a nested structure.